Against the Wild

-Zach and Hannah are appealing enough characters, and Chinook is a beautiful beast, and, let's face it, it's nearly impossible to watch a pair of kids lost in the wilderness without felling some kind of emotional reaction.
+Zach and Hannah are appealing characters, and Chinook is a beautiful beast, and, let's face it, it's nearly impossible to watch two kids lost in the wilderness without feeling some kind of emotion.
 But all that's not enough to make Against the Wild an entertaining film.
 The acting is stiff, the dialog is hokey, and the children make one rookie survival mistake after another.
 There are so many gaping plot holes not to notice -- at one point Hannah is too injured to walk, but moments later is seen running and jumping.

 Their parents don't have much to do other than look worried.
 Scene after scene is filled with predictable lines and uninspiring heart-to-heart conversations.
 Young children may find some parts of the movie entertaining, or they may relate to the young leads, but most other viewers will be disappointed.

 Families can talk about Zach and Hannah's decisions.
 Do you think they make smart choices when faced with a survival situation?